-The fact that Noah walked with God is mentioned directly after we are told in verse 8 that Noah found grace in the eyes of the Lord.
-In other words, God would be sparing Noah in His coming judgment of the world through the flood.
+The fact that Noah walked with God is mentioned directly after we are told that Noah found grace in the eyes of the Lord.
+(Genesis 6:8-9) In other words, God would be sparing Noah in His coming judgment of the world through the flood.

 Evidently walking with God is a huge deal.
 For if Noah hadn’t walked with God, we wouldn’t be here today!